 "I really encourage all companies, large and small, within the electricity sector, to take a look at this guide.
 It is available at the website of the World Economic Forum."

 CYBER RESILIENCE IN THE ELECTRICITY SECTOR

-The World Economic Forum's report on Cyber Resilience in the Electricity Industry: Principles and Guidance for Boards was presented in the Electricity Industry Policy session on 23 January 2019 at the annual meeting of the World Economic Forum (Davos 2019).
+The World Economic Forum's report on Cyber Resilience in the Electricity Industry: Principles and Guidance for Boards External link, opens in new window. was presented in the Electricity Industry Policy session on 23 January 2019 at the annual meeting of the World Economic Forum (Davos 2019).
 This report, developed in conjunction with the Forum's electricity industry community and the Boston Consulting Group aims to address the particular needs of businesses operating in the electricity ecosystem.
 The Forum's working group that produced the guide was co-chaired by Rosa Kariger, Iberdrola group's global cyber security director.